sinzii/meblog/posts/hello-world.md

 slug: my-own-journey-to-the-west
 publishedAt: 2021-05-15T18:04:00+07:00
 tags: life
----
-Some thoughts about the growing journey
+excerpt: Some thoughts about the growing journey
 ---
 This is my first post while the blog is still in development.
 Usually, we only start blogging after the site is officially launched.